piql/HocrConverter/README.md

 He seems to use tesseract hocr files.
 I haven't tested that.
 I didn't include the "word"-object interpretation.

+For command line parsing and validation I use some external libraries:
+- docopt
+- schema

 Like this the script is rather something to understand the concept.